The plumbers of the digital world.

 We think we're the kings of the planet.
 We built something that can do everything we do digitally.
 Read, write, research, decide, draft, follow up, schedule, remember.
 And collectively we're still treating it like a search bar.
 The people who figure out the wiring are going to eat.
 Not the people who build the AI.
 Not the people who sell the AI.
 The people who can plumb it into a real business, end to end, and make the pipes invisible.

-That's the opportunity.
+That's the chance.
 That's what Obsidian AI Labs is.
 We're plumbers.
-We show up, we look at your stack, we connect the systems that should have been connected five years ago, and we give you something that runs while you're sleeping instead of something you have to babysit every morning.
-It's not glamorous.
+We show up.
+We look at your stack.
+We hook up the systems that should have been hooked up years ago.
+We give you something that runs while you sleep, not something you babysit each morning.
+It's not flashy.
 It's not a demo.
-But it's the actual change.
+But it's the real change.

 What I'm actually doing right now

-I have three agents running simultaneously building out my entire infrastructure.
+I have three agents running at once.
 Not one.
 Three.
-A primary orchestrator on my desktop.
-A dedicated sales agent on a droplet.
-A dedicated finance agent on another droplet.
-They're each running their own workflows, executing their own tasks, reporting back.
-They set a pace that is outlandishly crazy to try to keep up with.
+A main one on my desktop.
+A sales one on a droplet.
+A finance one on another droplet.
+Each runs its own work.
+Each does its own tasks.
+Each reports back.
+They move so fast it is wild to keep up.

 Let go of control

 I came from cybersecurity.
-Nine years of hands-on technical work.
+Nine years of hands-on work.
 Control is baked into how I think.
-Verifying, auditing, double-checking, doing it myself because that's the only way to know it was done right.
-That instinct is useful.
-It's also the exact thing that was keeping me small.
-I had to learn the difference between "the system needs a guardrail here" and "I just don't trust it."
-One of those is engineering.
+Check it, audit it, do it myself, because that's the only way to know it got done right.
+That instinct helps.
+It was also the thing keeping me small.
+I had to learn the gap between "the system needs a guard here" and "I just don't trust it."
+One is engineering.
 The other is ego.

 Stop trying.
 Start doing.

 I want to build this for everyone.
 I want the world to stop trying and start doing.
-Most people I talk to are three months into "thinking about implementing AI" and zero months into having any of it actually running.
-The gap between the people who are going to benefit from this wave and the people who are going to watch it pass them is going to be measured in months, not years.
-And the dividing line is execution, not intelligence.
+Most folks I talk to are three months into "thinking about AI."
+They are zero months into running any of it.
+The gap between who rides this wave and who watches it pass will be months, not years.
+The split is not about smarts.
+It is about doing the work.

-This blog is part of how I'm thinking out loud about it.
-I'll be using it to jot down where I am, where I'm stuck, what I'm figuring out.
+This blog is how I think out loud.
+I jot down where I am.
+Where I'm stuck.
+What I'm working through.
 It's public.
-Everyone can see it.
-I don't have a fully formed plan for the format yet.
-What I have is a working infrastructure, a lot of live battle scars, and the conviction that the world needs to rethink what implementing AI actually means.
+Anyone can read it.
+I don't have the format nailed yet.
+What I have is a working setup, a lot of scars from real fights, and a strong belief that the world needs to rethink what putting AI to work really means.
 It's not a chatbot.
 It's not a tool.
-It's a new way of working that nobody's shown you yet.
+It's a new way of working, and nobody has shown you yet.

 Be the plumber.
 Or hire one.
 But stop pretending the chat window is the whole thing.